MonaTheDon/PDF-QnA/README.md

-# QnA on Your PDF 💬
+# QnA on Your PDF using Langchain and HuggingFace API 💬
 Ask Question on your uploaded PDF and get answers

 ## Models